UCSC-CSE-114A/05-types/README.md

 >>> typeOfString "(\\x -> x + 1) True"
 *** Exception: Error {errMsg = "type error: cannot unify Int and Bool"}
 ```

-**Note:** if you don't have a working Nano parser yet, use the function `typeOfExpr` instead and write ASTs by hand.

 ### (b) Polymorphism: 50 points